percona/pmm-dump/support-files/README.md

 ## How to use the load-pmm-dump script

-The main goal of the script is to aide in handling importing data coming from a PMM dump export file (or files).
+The main goal of the script is to aid in handling importing data coming from a PMM dump export file (or files).
 The load-pmm-dump script will:

 - Create a PMM server container
 - Disable the nginx cap for client_max_body_size